 Where are "student interests" best documented?

-It should be included in the "Strengths" section of "Considerations," unless the discussion is about interests as they relate to post-secondary goals and that should be in Section 11.
+They should be included under "Strengths" in one of the goal sections, unless the discussion is about interests as they relate to post-secondary goals and that should inform the developement of Section 8.

 Which children who take alternate assessments must have short-term objectives in their IEPs?

-MUSER § IX.3.A.1(a)(ii) states that, “For children with disabilities who take alternate assessments aligned to alternate achievement standards, a description of benchmarks or short-term objectives” are required in the IEP.
-If a child with a disability takes only a part of his assessments in alternate assessment aligned to alternate achievement standards, the part(s) of the IEP that relate(s) to the disability that requires an alternate assessment aligned to alternate achievement standards, and only this(ese) part(s), must have short-term objectives or benchmarks.
+MUSER § IX.3.A.1(a)(iii) states that academics for children with disabilities who take alternate assessments aligned to alternate achievement standards, a description of benchmarks or short-term objectives” are required in the IEP.
+If a child with a disability takes only a part of his assessments in alternate assessment aligned to alternate academic achievement standards, the part(s) of the IEP that relate(s) to the disability that require such alternate assessment, and only this(ese) part(s), must have short-term objectives or benchmarks.